bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 pkgbuild::has_build_tools()
 ```

+If asked to install the tools say Yes and proceed with the installation.

 ## 5\.
 Install BUGSnet

 Open RStudio, copy and paste the code below in the console and hit Enter.